jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 ## Native Constructors

-Now you know what I mean when I say String, Number, etc. are constructors.
+Now you know what I mean when I say `String`, `Number`, etc. are constructors.
 There's a small difference between these native constructors and ones you'll define, though.

 You should avoid doing things like this: